 It's a strange juxtaposition, holding the UK's first Afropunk festival in one of the most middle-class and reserved areas of North London.
 Alexandra Palace has played host to all sorts, though, and there's no air of snobbery from the families wandering past.
 A girl with a cascade of blue Senegalese twists joins the throng queueing to enter the Palace, her outfit one of the more subdued among today's attendees.
-Straw headdresses, faces painted with intricate dots and stripes inspired by sub-Saharan tribal designs and colourful prints meet Bad Brains t-shirts, customised leather jackets and men in dresses, and it all looks as it should be.
+Straw headdresses, faces painted with intricate dots and stripes inspired by sub-Saharan tribal designs and colourful prints meet Bad Brains t-shirts, customised leather jackets and men in dresses – and it all looks as it should be.

-Founded in 2005 by James Spooner, who directed the 2003 documentary of the same name exploring African American experience in the US punk scene, Afropunk sought at first to shine a light on black punk acts.
+Founded in 2005 by James Spooner (who directed the 2003 documentary of the same name exploring the African American experience in the US punk scene), Afropunk sought at first to shine a light on black punk acts.
 It's since expanded to include hip-hop and soul on its bill.
 As rap/hardcore duo Ho99o9 later point out when I sit down with them, the spirit of punk isn't so much about the music as it is about freedom of self-expression; at least, it feels like that's a fitting modern definition.
 The annual Brooklyn event has been called the "most multicultural festival in the US" by the New York Times, and London – a city that's very cultural identity is owed to its diversity – has no trouble recreating this feeling.

-From Lady Leshurr's toned-down performance ("I'm just partying with you guys!" she declares) to Youth Man's ode to Jeremy Corbyn and Cakes Da Killa's explicitly, proudly queer lyrics, something feels natural about Afropunk.
+From Lady Leshurr's toned-down performance ("I'm just partying with you guys!" she shouts) to Youth Man's ode to Jeremy Corbyn and Cakes Da Killa's explicitly, proudly queer lyrics, something feels natural about Afropunk.
 The more leftfield the statement, whether it's lyrics, stage clothes, or political asides, the better received it is by the crowd.
-Even the press area is devoid of the usual passiveness; instead of the name-dropping usually going on in festival VIP areas, there's a dance-off.
+Even the press area is devoid of the usual pricks; instead of the name-dropping usually going on in festival VIP areas, there's a dance-off.